Best trails in Mount Walsh National Park

 Which trail has the most elevation gain in Mount Walsh National Park?

-If you're looking for elevation gain, Mount Walsh National Park has you covered.
-Mount Walsh Walking Track boasts the most elevation gain with 1,541 ft of total ascent.
-The park's runner-up is Coongara Rock via Caves, which will get you 1,473 ft of elevation gain.
+Mount Walsh Walking Track has the most elevation gain with 1,541 ft of total ascent.
+The park's runner-up is Coongara Rock via Caves, which has 1,473 ft of elevation gain.

 Are there any trails with scenic mountain peak views in Mount Walsh National Park?